 Boston-based Iron Mountain recently partnered with EMC Corp. and e-mail archiving company KVS to provide long-term e-mail archiving and indexing services.

 Traditionally, electronics document archiving has focused on e-mail retention, said Margaret Rimmler, vice president of marketing, enterprise solutions and services for Iron Mountain.
-But some businesses are beginning to recognize the importance of managing and archiving instant
+But some businesses are beginning to recognize the importance of managing and archiving instant messaging communications as well.

 Leading this trend is the highly regulated financial services industry, where the use of instant messaging has been acknowledged as falling under the umbrella of "electronic communications," all of which are subject to the archiving and reporting requirements specified by the SEC Rule 17a-4.